 Brosella Folk & Jazz

 Brosella is a maverick in the festival circuit.
 And Belgian through and through, thanks to its backdrop of the Atomium and to the broad attention it gives to national jazz talent.
-Since 1986, Toots Thielemans has been the godfather of the festival.
-And it’s no coincidence that Brosella is one of the five steering group members of the brand new Brussels Jazz Platform.
+From 1986 upon his passing, Toots Thielemans was the godfather of the festival.

 Jazz in the forgotten Théâtre de Verdure